RNGDet: Road Network Graph Detection by Transformer in Aerial Images: Related works

 \subsection{Segmentation-based approaches}

-Segmentation-based road network graph detection approaches \cite{batra2019improved,mattyus2017deeproadmapper,mnih2010learning,etten2020city,gedara2021spin} mainly have two stages: (1) predict the segmentation map (i.e., probabilistic map of the road network) and (2) process the segmentation map and obtain graph structures by post-processing, such as skeletonization and filtering.
+Segmentation-based road network graph detection approaches \cite{hu2014road,shi2013spectral,unsalan2012road,cheng2016road,batra2019improved,mattyus2017deeproadmapper,mnih2010learning,etten2020city,gedara2021spin,cheng2017automatic,zhou2021split,ganganguli2019geogan,ganhe2020generative,gankang2019transferring} mainly have two stages: (1) predict the segmentation map (i.e., probabilistic map of the road network) and (2) process the segmentation map and obtain graph structures by post-processing, such as skeletonization and heuristic-based algorithms \cite{newwenzel2019simultaneous,newbulatov2017chain}.
 It is believed that \cite{mnih2010learning} proposed by Mnih \textit{et al.} is the first work that implemented neural networks to detect the road network in aerial images.
 They first split the large aerial image into small patches, then predicted the road network within each patch and finally merged patches into the final predicted road network segmentation map.
-Most afterwards segmentation-based works followed a similar pipeline, but with more powerful segmentation networks, such as U-Net \cite{ranzato2015sequence}, DeepLab V3+ \cite{chen2018encoder} and FPN \cite{lin2017feature}.
+Most later segmentation-based works followed a similar pipeline, but with more powerful segmentation networks, such as U-Net \cite{ranzato2015sequence}, DeepLab V3+ \cite{chen2018encoder}, FPN \cite{lin2017feature} and HRNet \cite{wang2020deep}.
 Batra \textit{et al.} \cite{batra2019improved} extended the aforementioned works by adding another refinement network to fix incorrect pixels in the predicted segmentation map, which effectively improved the final performance.
-Mattyus \textit{et al.} \cite{mattyus2017deeproadmapper} generated candidate connections to correct wrong disconnections in the road network and trained a new network to filter the candidates.
-Even though the topology correctness of the final road network graph was enhanced to some extent, it was still not sufficient.
-Since semantic segmentation only optimizes on pixel-level predictions while topology information is not effectively considered, the road network graph obtained by segmentation-based approaches tends to have poor topology correctness.
+In \cite{gedara2021spin}, Gedara \textit{et al.} proposed a Spatial and Interaction Space Graph Reasoning (SPIN) module, which performed reasoning over graphs constructed on spatial and interaction spaces projected from the feature maps.
+In this way, spatial and topology information are better utilized to improve road detection performance.
+Generative adversarial network (GAN) is also a popular tool for map generation tasks \cite{ganganguli2019geogan,ganhe2020generative,gankang2019transferring}, but usually, these works output maps in raster format, such as styled map tiles.
+Thus, post-processing is still needed to vectorize maps.

+After obtaining the probabilistic map of a road network, post-processing should be conducted to extract the road centerline, filter out outlier road segments and fix incorrect disconnections of the road network.
+To better extract the road-network graph, in \cite{newbulatov2017chain}, Bulatov \textit{et al.} proposed a similarity criteria to fuse raw road segments into chains and designed a two-stage algorithm to optimize the obtained road chains.
+This work can handle curve roads and sharp circle arcs well.
+Wenzel \textit{et al.} \cite{newwenzel2019simultaneous} further enhanced \cite{newbulatov2017chain} to generate longer and more accurate road network chains by proposing an iterative greedy optimization procedure.